 Dr. Larmann’s areas of expertise include: diagnostic and rehabilitative audiology for the adult and pediatric populations, counseling and aural rehabilitation, selection and fitting of amplification, and working with assistive listening devices.

 Dr. Larmann loves working with her patients and in her spare time fondly recalls her travels to Trinidad and Guatemala to participate in humanitarian mission trips allowing her to assist in fitting local children and adults with amplification devices.

 Caroline Pirtle, BC-HIS

 Caroline Pirtle is a Hearing Instrument Specialist and is Nationally Board Certified in Hearing Instrument Sciences.
-Caroline has been working at the A&A Hearing Group’s Frederick location since 2009 and long before that with the previous owner of the Frederick office.
+Caroline has been working at the A&A Hearing Group’s Frederick location since 2009 and long before that with the previous owner.
 Caroline is an excellent hearing instrument specialist and is a valuable asset to the practice as any patient will tell you.
 Caroline enjoys working the Deaf population and can communicate in American Sign Language.
 She is licensed to practice in both Maryland and Virginia.